steaksauce-/9DaysOfAPIs/README.md

 NONE!

+### Day 5 - REST Countries
+countries-basicinfo.py

+Gives the capital and language(s) of a given country.

+<REQUIRED> `country` The full name of the country.

 ## Lessons Learned
 - MVP (minimum viable product) is easy and provides a way for quick feedback.
 - If you have to look up documentation or Google something, it's best to know the 'lingo' to know what to look for.